klejeune/Earley/README.md

 # Earley parser
-A C# implementation of an Earley parser for Tree-adjoining grammars (working on natural languages)
+A C# implementation of an Earley parser working on Tree-adjoining grammars (working on natural languages)

 # NLP
 The Natural Language examples must use a Part-of-Speech Tagger.